 Vice President for Development and Visitor Experience

-Reporting to the President and partnering with the other Vice Presidents, the Vice President for Development and Visitor Experience is responsible for the oversight of all development and communications efforts designed to:
+Reporting to the President & CEO and partnering with the other Vice Presidents, the Vice President for Visitor Experience is responsible for oversight of all marketing and communications efforts and programming initiatives designed to:

-- Develop stewards of Parks through educational programming
+- Develop new stewards of Parks through educational programming

 Build the Central Park Conservancy Brand

 Create and institutionalize a comprehensive brand message and voice that will be used organization-wide to increase awareness of the breadth and depth of the Conservancy’s roles and responsibilities.